-FINAT Digital Label Study - First edition (Source: FINAT)
+FINAT Digital Label Study, First edition - one of the studies, FINAT publishes regurarly (Source: FINAT)

 THE NETHERLANDS • The international label industry association, FINAT, officially released its Digital Label Market Study.
 Already presented during European Label Forum in Berlin, the study shows some recent numbers to this growing printing sector.As a result, the way in which digital print has manifested itself in the European label industry has now been profiled through an in-depth study of current status, anticipated market sizing and growth to 2022, converter benchmark data, and production trends.
 The results are revealing.